 1. Make the most of the first sentence

-Instagram shortens your caption after three to four lines, so include important details in the beginning.
-Only about the first sentence will be seen in a user’s feed, so make sure it’s compelling or asks a question—and don’t put your call to action at the end.
+After a couple lines of text, Instagram hides the rest of your caption behind a “more” link, so include important details in the beginning.
+Only about the first sentence will be seen in a user’s Instagram feed, so make sure it’s compelling or asks a question—and don’t put your call to action at the end.

 “Treat the initial copy of your Instagram caption like you do with marketing on any other medium: lead with the hook!” says Carter.
 “When I front load my captions before the line break—that ‘More’ option Instagram gives you to keep reading past the first two lines—and get to the good stuff first, I see better engagement.”

-2. Include a call to action or ask a question
+2. Include a CTA or ask a question

 Each post should have a purpose and intention, so lead each one with its specific goal and let that goal dictate the call to action.
 What do you want followers to do: